angelolloqui/GeocoderKit/README.md

 A drop-in replace for Apple's CLGeocoder class to allow multiple providers and provide failure handling with backup services

 ## Why?
 Apple's geocoder is used extensibly in iOS development.
 However, when it comes to results, it is not always the most accurate or user friendly geocoder available.
-On the other hand, there are a pletora of thrid party providers for geocoding services, each offering their own API and model definitions, that despite being similar, are not equal.
+On the other hand, there are a plethora of thrid party providers for geocoding services, each offering their own API and model definitions, that despite being similar, are not equal.

-This library aims for providing a unique interface for any existing service keeping Apple's Core Location model to allow quick integration into existing applications, and at the same time, it offers a fail over mechanism that allows for provider issues: it will always try to resolve the geocoding request with the array of providers given (in sequential order), until one succeeds.
+This library aims for providing a unique interface for any existing service keeping Apple's Core Location API and model to allow quick integration into existing applications.
+Besides, it offers a fail over mechanism that allows for returning results even when the default provider fails: it will always try to resolve the geocoding request with the array of providers given (in sequential order), until one succeeds.

 ## Supported services